 Consult an Atlanta Teen Driver Accident Lawyer

 Devising a strategy for recovering compensation after an auto accident can be complicated.
 An experienced lawyer can help you protect your rights if you were harmed by a teen driver.
 Since 1997, car accident attorney Terrence R. Bethune has dedicated his legal career to helping injured individuals in Atlanta and beyond seek the compensation they deserve.
-To schedule a free case evaluation, call 1-800-INJURED or fill out the contact form.
+To schedule a free case evaluation, call 4048757800 or fill out the contact form.